digital-asset/daml/docs/source/daml-finance/architecture.rst

 ==================

-The library provides a set of **extension packages** modelling instruments across a variety of asset classes, and corresponding lifecycle events.
+The library provides a set of **extension packages** modelling instruments across a variety of asset classes, and the corresponding lifecycle events.

 For instance, the ``Daml.Finance.Bond`` package defines commonly-used